Mastercoder0406/Weather-application/README.md

 # weather
-This is a weather forecast website made using HTML , CSS and JS in a internship with bhrat intern.
+This is a weather forecast website made using HTML , CSS and JS in a internship with PRODIGY INTERNSHIP